ORNL/cpp-proposals-pub/layout_padded/layout_padded.md

 as long as the conversion from the input's `extents_type` to the result's `extents_type` would be implicit.

-This conversino is useful for C++ wrappers for the BLAS or LAPACK.
+This conversion is useful for C++ wrappers for the BLAS or LAPACK.
 `layout_left_padded<dynamic_extent>::mapping<dextent<int, 2>>`
 expresses in C++ exactly the 2-D array layout that the BLAS and LAPACK accept, including their requirement